quickredfox/jQuery-Quarantine/README.md

     /*
        jQQ.setup([aVersionString]);

-       Loads a copy of jquery from google CDN (you can pass in a version string see: http://code.google.com/apis/libraries/devguide.html#jquery)
+       Loads a copy of jquery from google CDN (you can pass in a version string
+	   see: http://code.google.com/apis/libraries/devguide.html#jquery for supported version strings.

     */
        jQQ.setup('1.4.2');